-- Employees subject to IBERDROLA's Collective Labour Agreement who retired before 9 October 1996, are covered by a defined benefit retirement pension scheme, the actuarial value of which was fully externalised at 31 December 2015 and 2014.

-IBERDROLA has no liability of any kind for this group and has no claim on any potential excess generated in the assets of this plan over the defined benefits.

-Also, in relation to serving employees and employees who have retired after 1996 and are subjected to IBERDROLA's Collective Labour Agreement and members/beneficiaries of the IBERDROLA Pension Plan, risk benefits (e.g. widowhood, permanent disability or orphanage) which guarantee a defined benefit at the time the event giving rise to such benefits occurs, are instrumented through a pluriannual insurance policy.
+- Employees subject to IBERDROLA's Collective Labour Agreement who retired before 9 October 1996, are covered by a defined benefit retirement pension scheme, the actuarial value of which was fully externalised at 31 December 2016 and 2015. - IBERDROLA has no liability of any kind for this group and has no claim on any potential excess generated in the assets of this plan over the defined benefits. - Also, in relation to serving employees and employees who have retired after 1996 and are subjected to IBERDROLA's Collective Labour Agreement and members/beneficiaries of the IBERDROLA Pension Plan, risk benefits (e.g. widowhood, permanent disability or orphanage) which guarantee a defined benefit at the time the event giving rise to such benefits occurs, are instrumented through a pluriannual insurance policy.
 The guaranteed benefit consists of the difference between the present actuarial value of the above mentioned defined benefit at the time of the event and the member's vested rights at the time of the event, if the latter were lower.
-The premiums on the insurance policy for 2015 and 2014 are recognised under "Staff costs" heading in the Income statement and came to EUR 856 thousand and EUR 1,815 thousand, respectively (Note 21.3).
+The premiums on the insurance policy for 2016 and 2015 are recognised under "Staff costs" heading in the Income statement and came to EUR 777 thousand and EUR 856 thousand, respectively (Note 21.3).

-- In addition, IBERDROLA maintains a provision against certain commitments to its employees other than those indicated above, which are covered by internal funds linked to social security benefits, consisting mainly of free electricity supply, with an annual consumption limit, for retired employees and other long term benefits, primarily consisting of long-service bonuses for active employees at 10, 20 and 30 years of service (until the signing of the VI Collective Agreement of the Iberdrola Group on 20 July 2015, the seniority bonuses for active employees was in the 25 and 40 years of service).
+In addition, IBERDROLA maintains a provision against certain commitments to its employees other than those indicated above, which are covered by internal funds linked to social security benefits, consisting mainly of free electricity supply, with an annual consumption limit, for retired employees and other long term benefits, primarily consisting of long-service bonus for active employees at 10, 20 and 30 years of service (until the signing of the VI Collective Agreement of the Iberdrola Group on 20 July 2015, the long-service bonus for active employees was in the 25 and 40 years of service).

-The movement in provisions for the commitments detailed in the previous section in 2015 and 2014 is as follows:
+The movement in provisions for the commitments detailed in the previous section in 2016 and 2015 is as follows:

-Thousands of euros Electric Tariff Seniority bonuses
+Thousands of euros Electricity for empoyees Long-service bonus

-Balance at 31 December 2013 296,706 18,186

-Contribution of the activity branch (Note 10) (4,215) (1,187)

-Normal cost (Note 21.3) 1,121 926

-Other expenses recognised under "Staff costs" (Note 21.3) (5,855) -

-Finance cost (Note 21.5) 8,069 469

-Actuarial differences

-In the Income statement (Note 21.3) - 1,870

-In reserves 45,779 -

-Payments and other (12,612) (2,179)

 Balance at 31 December 2014 328,993 18,085

-Contribution of the activity branch (Note 10) (21,238) (10,321)
+Contribution of a buiness line (Note 10) (21,238) (10,321)

 Normal cost (Note 21.3) 506 521

-Other expenses recognised under "Staff costs" (Note 21.3) (7,516) -
+Other expenses recognised under "Staff costs" (Note 21.3) (7,516)

 Finance cost (Note 21.6) 6,049 103

 Actuarial differences

-In the Income statement (Note 21.3) - 1,281
+In the Income statement (Note 21.3) 1,281

-In reserves (47,986) -
+In reserves (47,986)

 Payments and other (10,997) (4,328)

 Balance at 31 December 2015 247,811 5,341

+Normal cost (Note 21.3) 385 476

+Finance cost (Note 21.5) 5,094 91

+Actuarial differences

+To profit (Note 21.3) 609

+In reserves 14,227

+Payments and other (10,868) (412)

+Balance at 31 December 2016 256,649 6,105

-The main assumptions applied in the actuarial reports that determined the provisions needed to meet the abovementioned commitments at 31 December 2015 and 2014 are as follows:
+The main assumptions applied in the actuarial reports that determined the provisions needed to meet the abovementioned commitments at 31 December 2016 and 2015 are as follows: